Georeferencing in GEOLocate CoGe

-This course was originally developed by Katie Pearson for the California Phenology Thematic Collections Network (CAP TCN) funded by the National Science Foundation.
-The course is provided below with only minor changes from the original at https://www.capturingcaliforniasflowers.org/georeferencingcourse-coge.html
+This course was originally developed by Katie Pearson for the California Consortium of Herbaria (CCH) and the California Phenology Thematic Collections Network (CAP TCN), funded by the National Science Foundation.

-The original CAP TCN protocol is available for download as a companion document to this course:
+The TORCH TCN Introductory Slides and Georeferencing Protocol are available for download as a companion document to the course:

 This georeferencing course consists of three modules: Module 1, Module 4, and Module 5.
-There is no module 2 or 3 because they describe how to use the Symbiota portal for georeferencing, which is different than GEOLocate CoGe.
+NOTE: Modules 2 and 3 are not included, because they describe how to conduct georeferencing from within Symbiota portals, which are different from GEOLocate CoGe.

 Module 1: What is georeferencing?